|

 The Marine Mammal Center

-Family Otariidae: Sea lions and fur seals have visible external ears and can "walk" on all four flippers by rotating their rear flippers forward.
-They are more ... hunt for a variety of shellfish and marine invertebrates.
-With their exceptionally thick, dark fur, longer tail, lack of true flippers, and their ability to use a rock as a feeding tool, sea otters ...
+Family Otariidae: Sea lions and fur seals have visible external ears and can "walk" on all four flippers by rotating their ... and Guadalupe fur seals.
+2. Family Phocidae: True seals have no external ears and crawl on land because their front flippers are small ... marine invertebrates.
+With their exceptionally thick, dark fur, longer tail, lack of true flippers, and their ability to use a rock as ...

 marinemammalcenter.org